 Paczki are traditionally fried but they don’t have to be.
-Mine are oven-baked and delicious.
-Paczki are usually filled with jam but you can also use lemon curd, chocolate pudding, or custard.
+You can fill them with jam, lemon curd, chocolate pudding, or custard (my favorite).
 It's best to have the egg yolks & oil at room temperature and be sure to aerate your flour before measuring. - Jenny Jones

 - 1 1/2 cups all purpose flour